BenSmith123/crypto-analyser/README.md

 - Run `npm run configure <lambda-name>`
 - Create a new database record for them in the database
 - Add the event bridge trigger
+- Deploy code to their lambda function by changing the name in the `deploy.sh` and running `npm run deploy`
+- Add their lambda function name to the `deploy-all.sh` for their function to be included in code roll-outs

 ### Commands
 - `npm run deploy`